Amourspirit/python-types-unopy/README.rst

 This package is for Version ``7.4`` + of `LibreOffice API <https://api.libreoffice.org/>`_.

-From one version of LibreOffice to the next, geneally speaking, the API does not changed much.
+From one version of LibreOffice to the next, generally speaking, the API does not changed much.
 Because this is the case it is very likely this current version of ``LibreOffice API Typings`` will work fine with other versions of LibreOffice.
 This a typing package so not much can go wrong in other versions.